Baipyrus/dotfiles/alacritty/README.md

 # Alacritty Configuration

-This directory contains my Alacritty terminal emulator configuration.
+This directory contains my configuration for the [Alacritty terminal emulator](https://alacritty.org/).
+Any other files contain references to themes to be used inside of Alacritty like `mocha` or `latte` from [`catppuccin`](https://github.com/catppuccin/alacritty).

 ## Files

-- **alacritty.yml**: This is the main configuration file for Alacritty, containing settings for colors, fonts, keybindings, and more.
+- **alacritty.yml**: This is the main configuration file for Alacritty, containing settings for shell, fonts, keybindings, and more.
 - **catppuccin-mocha**: This file contains the URL to the `catppuccin-mocha` theme for Alacritty.
 - **catppuccin-latte**: This file contains the URL to the `catppuccin-latte` theme